 A report by Rutgers University based on a nationally representative survey of 571 recent college graduates, age 22-29 years provides a good picture of just where things stand.
 All respondents in the study graduated from a four year college between 2006 and 2010.
 The survey asked about their experience since graduating, number and type of jobs, income, etc.

 The study found just 53% of recent college are currently employed full-time (see chart).
 Twenty-one percent are in graduate school full or part time.
 The rest are underemployed or looking or both.
-(Unfulfilled Expectations: Recent College Graduates Struggle in a Troubled Economy, May 2011).
+(Unfulfilled Expectations: Recent College Graduates Struggle in a Troubled Economy).

 The trend is toward things getting worse rather than better.
 The same study shows: